 The great thing about using Google+ is your content is actually served by YouTube’s back-end, just without all of the YouTube branding.
 This is crucial because we want your content to be associated with your firm’s brand only, not the hosting service’s brand.
 And the quality is simply outstanding across a wide range of mobile devices.

 After your clients have had a chance to consume your content and interact with you in a small group Google+ hangout, then you can publish the availability of that content for mass consumption via your website in order to attract additional prospects via all of your contacts’ social networking use.
 And that is what we’re going to discuss in Part III.
-Once again, if you would like to contribute to this part of the discussion, please add your comments below!

 If you are an active social media user, please consider sharing this topic with your acquaintances who may benefit from our services.